A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Theoretical Results

-A key early theoretical contribution to EM algorithms is due to \cite{wu1983convergence}, who proved that EM generates a nondecreasing sequence of likelihood values and that every limit point is a stationary point of the observed data likelihood under mild regularity assumptions.
-Modern convergence analyses fall broadly into two categories.
-The first approach linearizes the EM operator around a well-separated maximizer and shows that the algorithm is a contraction on a sufficiently small neighborhood.
-This requires verifying strong curvature conditions such as local strong concavity of the EM surrogate function $\mathcal{Q}$, or equivalently, a Polyak-{\L}ojasiewicz (PL) inequality~\citep{Polyak1963,lojasiewicz1963propriete} for the population likelihood.
-These assumptions yield linear convergence rates and underpin much of the work of \cite{balakrishnan2017statistical}, and subsequent refinements.
-In contrast, the $\tssg$ variational parameter $\xi\in \mathbb{R}_{+, 0}^{n}$ behave as latent variables from an algorithmic perspective precluding population-level analyses.
+A key early theoretical contribution by~\cite{wu1983convergence} established the monotonicity of the EM-generated sequence of likelihood values and stationarity of its limit points under mild regularity conditions.
+Modern convergence theory of EM algorithms largely follows two routes.
+One line studies local contractions of the EM operator near a well-separated maximizer, typically requiring strong curvature conditions such as local strong concavity of the surrogate $\mathcal Q$, or equivalently a Polyak–{\L}ojasiewicz (PL) inequality~\citep{Polyak1963,lojasiewicz1963propriete} for the population likelihood.
+These assumptions yield linear convergence rates and underlie the analyses of \cite{balakrishnan2017statistical} and related refinements.
+In contrast, the $\tssg$ variational parameter $\xi\in \mathbb{R}_{+}^{n}$ behave as latent variables from an algorithmic perspective precluding population-level analyses.

-A second line of work treats EM as a block-coordinate or alternating optimization method and exploits analytic or semi-algebraic structure of the objective.
-In this setting, the Kurdyka-{\L}ojasiewicz (K\L) property~\citep{lojasiewicz1963propriete,kurdyka1998gradients} plays a central role in proving convergence of EM-type iterates under substantially weaker curvature conditions.
-General frameworks due to \cite{attouch2010proximal} and \cite{bolte2014proximal} imply global convergence of bounded EM sequences to critical points when the objective is analytic.
-More recent geometric approaches based on functional inequalities (e.g., log-Sobolev or Wasserstein contraction) recast EM as an alternating maximization procedure on a product of distributional and parametric spaces \citep{caprio2025fast}, and obtain convergence under a global joint PL inequality for the EM objective.
+A second line of work views EM as block-coordinate or alternating optimization and leverages analytic or semi-algebraic structure of the objective.
+Here, the Kurdyka-{\L}ojasiewicz (K\L) property~\citep{lojasiewicz1963propriete,kurdyka1998gradients} is central in proving convergence of EM-type iterates under substantially weaker curvature conditions.
+More recent geometric analyses recast EM as alternating maximization over distributional and parametric spaces, using functional inequalities ($\log$-Sobolev or Wasserstein contraction), and establish convergence under global joint PL conditions for the EM objective~\citep{caprio2025fast}.

-In this article, we adopt the latter strategy by first observing that the EM sequence can be rephrased as alternating maximization problem \citep{caprio2025fast}:
+In this article, we adopt the latter strategy by first observing that the EM sequence can be rephrased as an alternating maximization problem: